Bhoza/alx-system_engineering-devops/0x00-shell_basics/README.md

-9th script is made to delete the file betty which is in /tmp/my_first_directory 10th script is made to delete the directory my_first_dirextory that is located at tmp directory 11th script is made to change the working directory to the previous one
+9th script is made to delete the file betty which is in /tmp/my_first_directory 10th script is made to delete the directory my_first_dirextory that is located at tmp directory 11th script is made to change the working directory to the previous one 12th script is mad to list all content working directory ,parent of the working directory and the /boot directory in long format also showing even hidden content